broadinstitute/cellprofiler-on-Terra/README.md

     format and aggregated as CSV files.
     - Appropriate for datasets of arbitrary size.
     - Scatters the time-consuming analysis steps over many VMs in parallel.
-    Currently, a dataset is split into individual wells, and each well is run on a separate VM.
+    By default, a dataset is split into individual wells, and each well is run on a separate VM.

 3. [Cytominer](pipelines/mining)